Bootstrapping traceless symmetric $O(N)$ scalars: 2pt and 3pt functions

 \section{2pt and 3pt functions}

-Instead of working with explicit indices, we contract all $SO(N)$ indexes with suitable polarization vectors.
-As discussed in the previous section, the OPE of two traceless symmetric representations contains generically mixed symmetry representations.
-In those cases, we will use different polarization vectors, one for each antisymmetrized set of indexes.
+Instead of working with explicit indices, we contract all $SO(N)$ indices with suitable polarization vectors.
+As discussed in section \ref{sec:setup}, the OPE of two traceless symmetric representations contains generically mixed symmetry representations.
+In those cases, we will use different polarization vectors, one for each antisymmetrized set of indices.
 Hence we will have:

 where we did not write the Lorentz tensor structure.
 At this point it is straightforward to compute the two and three point functions by imposing the correct symmetry (or antisymmetry) and traceless-ness properties.
 As usual, we can forget about the traceless-ness condition provided that we take all polarization vectors to be null: $S^2=U^2=0$.
-The symmetrization of indexes is also already taken care of by the contraction with the polarization vector.
-The only conditions left to impose are the antisymmetrization of indexes corresponding to different lines of the Yang-tableau.
+The symmetrization of indices is also already taken care of by the contraction with the polarization vector.
+The only conditions left to impose are the antisymmetrization of indices corresponding to different lines of the Yang-tableau.
 This is easily expressed by the simple fact that if one replaces an $S$ vector with a $U$ vector, the result must vanish identically.
 More concretely the action of the differential operator $S \cdot \frac\partial{\partial U}$ must annihilate the expression.
-Moreover, if one contracts two antisymmetrized indexes, the results vanishes too.
+Moreover, if one contracts two antisymmetrized indices, the results vanishes too.
 In terms of polarization vectors, this means that the action of the differential operator $\frac\partial{\partial S} \cdot \frac\partial{\partial U}$ should gives zero as well.

 Let us work out a simple example in details.
 The most general form of the two point function of a field $ \mathcal O_{1,1}$ in the adjoint representation is

 Imposing that both $S_i \cdot \frac\partial{\partial U_i}$ and $\frac\partial{\partial S_i} \cdot \frac\partial{\partial U_i}$ annihilate the above expression one can fix $a=0$ and $b=-c$.
 We can take $b=1$ for definitiveness.